The Outsider Syndrome - Feeling Out of Place

 ― Elizabeth Lowell,

-Outsiders have the distinct advantages of not knowing how things work, and so are not prone to fall into set patterns of behaviour.
+Outsiders have the distinct advantage of not knowing how things work, and so are not prone to fall into set patterns of behaviour.
 Fresh eyes, and a fresh perspective are invaluable, especially when you are looking for new opportunities.
 Remember, you are the one whom no one knows, which makes you the interesting one, the one with all the potential to be amazing!
 So being the "new guy" at a gathering is something to be used to your advantage - look for people who could be of use to you, who could open doors for you, who could help you achieve your next goals.

 Before turning up at the next start-up event you plan to attend, doing a little bit of research about the kind of people who will be coming (looking up a few names, and their LinkedIn or AngelList profiles, for instance) could help you arm yourself with valuable information that will help you make the most of your time there.
 Listing out the outcomes that you are looking for as a result of attending this event can also help keep you focused, in the eventuality that you are bombarded with new experiences and opportunities.
 Afterwards, making a note of the things, people and ideas that caught your attention during the event can also help you to follow up on potential breakthroughs for your start-up and/or yourself.